Specialist Teaching and Assessment for Literacy-based Difficulties (Dyslexia) with ATS/AMBDA PGCert

-Develop the expertise to enhance provision in educational settings for learners with specific learning difficulties dyslexia on a course accredited by the British Dyslexia Association.
+Develop the expertise to enhance provision in educational settings for learners with specific learning difficulties (dyslexia).

 Overview

-Once the full course is completed, graduates are able to obtain professional membership and apply for an Assessment Practicing Certificate (APC) from any of the three professional bodies: British Dyslexia Association, The Dyslexia Guild and Patoss.
+On successful completion of the full programme, graduates are eligible to apply for professional membership and an Assessment Practising Certificate (APC) from one of the following professional bodies: British Dyslexia Association, The Dyslexia Guild or The Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS).

-In addition to your tuition fees, you will be required to purchase your own diagnostic assessments.
-The estimated cost for Dyslexia PG certificate assessment materials is approximately £1650.
-Please note, that this cost is estimated and the actual cost may differ.
-For full details and an up-to-date breakdown of costs please email [email protected] and we will send you the information you need.
+Please note that, in addition to tuition fees, you will be required to purchase your own diagnostic assessment materials.
+The estimated cost for Dyslexia PGCert assessment materials is approximately £1,650.
+This figure is indicative and may vary.
+For a full and up-to-date breakdown of costs, please contact [email protected].

 What you'll study

-• Critical analysis of a range of intervention strategies and teaching approaches.
+· Critical evaluation of intervention strategies and teaching approaches

-• Current research, theory and practice of psychometrics.
+· Current research, theory and practice in psychometrics

-• Analysis of the potential impact of dyslexia on social and emotional development.
+· The impact of dyslexia on social and emotional development

 How you'll study